Mecademic/mecademicpy/README.md

 robot.Disconnect()
 ```

 However, sometimes it is desired for programs to wait until the previous command is completed before sending the next command.
-This is possible by setting `enable_synchronous_mode=True` when initializing the `Robot` class.
+It is generally encouraged to use the [checkpoints](#checkpoints) system or the various `Wait()` functions, but for smaller or simpler programs, the user can set `enable_synchronous_mode=True` to have each command block until the robot has completed the command.

 The code block below will only print out the final joint position, since `robot.GetJoints()` doesn't execute until the motion is complete.